 No, Units issued to FIIs/NRIs will not be treated as assets as defined under section 2(ea) of the Wealth-Tax Act, 1957 and hence will not be liable to wealth tax.

 - Can an NRI fax a request followed by the original documents?

 No, Units cannot be redeemed or allotted on the basis of fax applications.
-A request that lacks a valid signature cannot be processed due to legal restrictions.

 - Can a Power of Attorney (POA) invest on behalf of the NRI investor?